Raab River - Neumarkt to Szentgotthárd

 Parking

 In front of the weir in St. Martin an der Raab there is enough free space for parking.
-Please note the signs and keep the loading zone free for commercial canoe providers (Tuesday, Thursday, Saturday mornings).
+Please note the signs and keep the loading zone free for commercial canoe providers (Tuesday, Thursday, Saturday mornings)!

 Swimming

 Just because of its recent environmental history it is not advisable to bathe in the river.
-Of course, it's not bad to experience a water landing from time to time, but you won't find classic bathing water here.
+Of course, it's not bad to fall into the water from time to time, but you won't find classic bathing water here.
+However, it has to be said that the brownish color is due to the sediments carried along, not to any industrial effluent.

-Otherwise Jennersdorf and Szentgotthard offer a few bathing lakes that are a good alternative to the river.
+Otherwise, Jennersdorf and Szentgotthárd offer a few bathing lakes that are a good alternative to the river.
 In addition, the Szentgotthárd Spa offers year-round water fun and relaxation.

 Worth seeing